PC-Admin/matrix-moderation-tool/README.md

 synapse=#

-‘-’ sign instead of ‘=’ means:

-It means you didn't type a complete SQL query yet.
+Note: A ‘-’ sign instead of ‘=’ means you didn't type a complete SQL query yet!

-You need a semicolon to terminate the command.
+(You need a semicolon (;) at the end to terminate the command.)

 ***